wingify/readme-central/docs/Integrations/fme-mcp-server.md

 ---
 title: MCP Server
-excerpt: VWO Feature Management MCP Server Documentation
 deprecated: false
-hidden: false
+hidden: true
 metadata:
   robots: index
 ---
 ## Introduction

-The `VWO MCP Server` is your gateway to managing feature flags effortlessly in your development environment.
-This tool connects the VWO feature management system directly with your favorite AI-powered IDEs, making it easier than ever to control and optimize feature releases without leaving your coding flow.
+The `VWO MCP Server` serves as a seamless bridge between your development environment and VWO’s Feature Management & Experimentation.
+It enables effortless feature flag management by integrating directly with AI-powered IDEs, allowing you to control and optimize feature releases without disrupting your coding workflow.

 ### Key Features